 Pippa Middelton almost stole the show from sister Kate at the Royal Wedding in her slinky white McQueen dress.
 The trend of white bridesmaids is one that became super hot in 2011 and continues to rule in 2020 as seen in this real wedding.

 Kate’s hair was shiny, gorgeous, bouncy and beautiful.
 She had a little wave, a lot of shine and wore it styled into an effortless demi-chignon—the look is young, fresh and sophisticated and still a top choice for brides today as seen in this real wedding.

 When Kate stepped out of her Rolls Royce at Westminster Abbey she was radiant beneath her waist-length veil, the perfect accessory for a princess.
-Long, trailing veils have been a mainstay in bridal fashion ever since and we love the drama of this most regal accessory—this one from Justin Alexander’s Spring 2021 collection is spectacular!
+Long, trailing veils have been a mainstay in bridal fashion ever since and we love the drama of this most regal accessory—this one from the Justin Alexander Signature collection is spectacular!

 Kate carried a delicate bouquet comprised of sweet William and lily of the valley.
 The size was perfect and the flowers she chose were pretty and romantic.
 Tiny bouquet sizes have become a mainstay since the 2011 Royal Wedding, the perfect choice for brides who want something that doesn’t overwhelm, but rather compliments their dress.